lightning/bolts/02-peer-protocol.md

 #### Rationale

-The first commitment transaction has no HTLC's.
+The first commitment transaction has no HTLCs.

 ### Sharing funding signatures: `tx_signatures`